cosmin004/Interview-ML-Academy/README.md

 # Interview ML Academy

-The goal of this to perform analysis on the data, perform feature engineering, train a model and prepare a presentation for all the development.
+You are working in a newly established start-up developing a cutting edge app powered by machine learning and generative AI that helps the wine industry🍷.
+In order to grow there are multiple challenges that you should tackle.

+## First challenge: Elevator pitch & Presentation preparation

+First challenge is to prepare an elevator pitch supported by a powerpoint presentation that will explain the business problem your app is trying to solve.
+You will meet the board of directors of a Large Corporate customer named *AA Wine Savy Inc.* and you need to impress them in order to select you for a POC (proof of concept).

+### Challenge details

+**Allocated time for preparation**: 30 minutes

+**Presentation time in front of BOD**: 3 minutes

+**Deliverables**: explaining the problem, logo, start-up company name, marketing approach

+## Second challenge: Machine Learning Model Preparation

+Congratulation you have been selected for a POC🥳!
+Now you should implement a solution for the presented dataset in this repository using a jupyter notebooks to document your findings regarding data analysis, machine learning models that you try on the problem and test results.
+You should also use the best performing model to predict results on the test dataset.

-## Wine prices dataset
+### Wine prices dataset description

-alcohol - nivelul de alcool al vinului
+alcohol - alcohol level of the wine

-category - culoarea vinului
+category - wine color

-country - tara de provenienta
+country - origin country

-description - descriere a vinului
+description - wine description

-designation - titlu dat vinului (de obicei bazat pe calitate)

-rating - scorul vinului pe o scara de la 1-100
+designation - title given to the wine(usually based on its quality)

+rating - wine score on a scale from 1 to 100

-region - regiunea
+region - wine region

-subregion - subregiune
+subregion - wine subregion

-subsubregion - subregiune specifica
+subsubregion - specific subregion of the wine

-title - numele vinului
+title - name of the wine

-url - link vin

-varietal - soiul vinului
+varietal - wine variety

-vintage - anul producerii vinului
+vintage - year of production for the wine

-winety - crama/vinaria
+winety - the wine cellar for the current wine

-stars - scorul vinului pe o scara de la 1-5
+stars - score for the wine on a scale from 1 to 5

-price_class - clasa de pret a vinului
+price_class - a class describing how expensive the wine is

+### Challenge details

+**Allocated time for preparation**: 2 hours

+**Deliverables**: data analysis, feature engineering, model training and evaluation

+You will collaborate with and allocated mentor from the *AA Wine Savy Inc.*

+## Third challenge: Presentation and Demo preparation

+Now you will soon present again your POC findings to the BOD of *AA Wine Savy Inc.*.
+Work on preparing a presentation and developing an app for the demo.

+**Bonus points**: having a nice GUI, incorporate other features, use text features in your models.

+### Challenge details

+**Allocated time for preparation**: 1 hour

+**Presentation time in front of BOD**: 5 minutes presentation pitch + questions

+**Deliverables**: presenting all the development and the POC demo